Music Career Finder

 Meeting the right people.
 Getting attention online.
 Landing an important gig.
 These are all smaller things that can lead to bigger opportunities that, if you’re prepared for it, can lead to a big break.

-How To Start Your Career as a Songwriter
+How To Become a Professional Songwriter

 If you’re sure you want to build a career as a songwriter, here’s how you can get started…